LIFELONG LEARNING

 Led by Rabbi Sue Oren

-Thursdays from 7:00pm-9:00pm in-person (w/hybrid option)
+Tuesday Evenings from 7:00-9:00pm in-person (w/hybrid option)

-Sundays from 7:30pm-9:30pm on ZOOM only
+Wednesday Evenings from 7:00-9:00pm on ZOOM

 In a warm and open environment, explore Jewish thought, prayer and practice, learn about Jewish history and holidays, wrestle with inherited texts and contemporary issues, discuss Jewish views of God, ethics, life and death.